 The music curriculum ensures students sing, listen, play, perform and evaluate.
 This is embedded in the classroom activities, various performances and attending specific music lessons.
 Elements of music are taught in the classroom lessons so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
 In the classroom students learn how to play an instrument in an ensemble, and in doing so, understand the different principles of each method of creating notes, as well as how to read basic music notation.
 They also learn how to compose focussing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.

 Composing or performing using body percussion and vocal sounds is also part of the curriculum, which develops knowledge of musical elements without the added complexity of an instrument.
 Children’s understanding and enjoyment is monitored through formative assessment in lessons and pupil voice feedback.
 CPD will be provided where possible and needed to increase confidence amongst class teachers and ensure strategies are available to further embed musical enjoyment and understanding across the school.
-This year we are implementing music assemblies in the classroom to appreciate and gain knowledge of different artists.
 Music artist of the week will be introduced for teachers to enrich their musical knowledge.